 Introduction

-The current HDF5 library does not support a single I/O call for multiple datasets.
-Using the proposed new functions, H5Dread_multi() and H5Dwrite_multi(), users will be able to make a single function call to read or write data to multiple datasets.
-The new functions can be used for both independent and collective I/O access.
-Our discussion below will focus on the collective I/O case since only the collective I/O will take the advantage of the new functions.

 Parallel HDF5 (PHDF5) supports both independent and collective dataset access.
 When collective I/O is used, all processes that have opened the dataset may do collective data access by calling H5Dread() or H5Dwrite() on the dataset with the transfer property set for collective access.
-In many cases, collective dataset access using the MPIO VFD improves I/O performance by many multiples,[1] since data can be aggregated by MPI into large contiguous accesses to disk instead of small non-contiguous ones.
+Accessing dataset collectively by using the MPIO VFD can improve I/O performance, [1] since data can be aggregated by MPI into large contiguous accesses to disk instead of small non-contiguous ones.

-Currently, collective dataset access works on a single dataset.
+However the current HDF5 library does not support a single I/O call for multiple datasets.
 For example, if you access five datasets in a file, you will need at least five I/O calls.
-The proposed work is to use collective I/O to perform a single I/O operation for multiple datasets.

-We propose to add two new functions to the HDF5 library: H5Dread_multi() and H5Dwrite_multi().
-H5Dread_multi() will perform a single collective read on one or more datasets and H5Dwrite_multi() does the same for collective writes.
-The details of the functions are discussed in the following sections.
+We propose to add three new functions to the HDF5 library: H5Dread_multi(), H5Dwrite_multi() and H5Dclose_multi().
+Using the proposed new read/write functions, users will be able to make a single function call to read or write data to multiple datasets.
+The new functions can be used for both independent and collective I/O access.
+Our discussion below will focus on the collective I/O case since only the collective I/O will take the advantage of the new functions.

 Use Cases

 Improving FLASH I/O